chantelwetzel-noaa/data_summary/doc/_main.md

 # Sharpchin rockfish
  The most recent assessment of Sharpchin rockfish was a data-moderate assessment conducted in NA.
 Across available data, Sharpchin rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 11,098 length observations, 0 age readings, and 2,285 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,994 length observations, 0 age readings, and 1,792 otoliths that are available to be aged.
-In California, since 2000, a total of 180 length observations, 0 age readings, and 48 otoliths have been collected In Oregon, since 2000, a total of 1,792 length observations, 0 age readings, and 1,744 otoliths have been collected In Washington, since 2000, a total of 2,022 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 180 length observations, 0 age readings, and 48 otoliths have been collected.
+In Oregon, since 2000, a total of 1,792 length observations, 0 age readings, and 1,744 otoliths have been collected.
+In Washington, since 2000, a total of 2,022 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 17,653 length observations, 0 age readings, and 7,309 otoliths that are available to be aged.